aarya-vault/printeasyqr/PRINTEASY_MASTER_DOCUMENTATION.md

 ---

-**PrintEasy** represents the pinnacle of modern B2B2C platform development, combining cutting-edge technology with exceptional user experience design to create a revolutionary print management ecosystem.
+**PrintEasy QR** represents the pinnacle of modern B2B2C platform development, combining cutting-edge technology with exceptional user experience design to create a revolutionary print management ecosystem.
 The platform is production-ready, feature-complete, and positioned for significant market impact.

 ---